 Ayan came to the United States in 2006, without her parents, at the age of 14.
 “I kind of raised myself,” she says.
-Now a Cultural Liaison at Willmar Schools, Ayan assists new Somali families and their preschool-age children.
 Although Ayan has not held many leadership roles yet, she says, “I want to be a strong leader and learn others’ cultural stories and share mine with them too.”

 Director of Client Services, The Link

 Chasity is Director of Client Services at The Link, an interfaith community outreach organization that connects people to the human, organizational, and financial resources they need.
 “My goal is to treat others with respect and meet them where they are.
 I have personal experience with financial instability, mental health issues, and chemical abuse, and sharing these experiences with others breaks down fears and strengthens trust.”
 Chasity is passionate about making positive change in her own community and beyond and is excited for the opportunity to serve and grow as a leader on the Emerging Leaders Cabinet.

 Owner, Singvongsa Landscaping

 Chanthavy is a self-made entrepreneur and owner of Singvongsa Landscaping.
 Experience has been his teacher—Chant says that everything he’s learned about leadership and being a business owner has come from his own successes and failures: “I’ve started many businesses and failed at many too.
 Failure can be your biggest teacher.”
 Chant says he struggled to find himself growing up and at one point turned to drugs and alcohol.
 However, he overcame those addictions and has since found family and work to be his life motivators.
 Chant views the Cabinet as an opportunity to help and inspire others while also learning and growing as an individual.

 Seed Corn Broker, Thurston, Inc.